Skip to navigation Skip to content

 Note: if a limiting date error is returned when attempting to restore payment, escalate via ROXY and hold the started activity.
 See Using Digital Assistant Roxy in Process Direct.

-When restoring, ensure the Restore (Payment Type) DOV Fast Note is completed and record any relevant information.
+When restoring, make sure the Restore (Payment Type) DOV Fast Note is completed and record any relevant information.

 Other considerations